scampion/Free-and-Open-source-software-licenses/slides.md

 ---
-# 🥅 Goals
+# 🚀 Goals
 -----------
 <br>
-- ### •  Learn the basics of how intellectual property law
+- ### •  Learning the basics of how intellectual property law works
 <br>
-- ### •  Understand how licenses are built on top of those principles
+- ### •  Understanding how licenses are built on top of those principles
 <br>
-- ### •  Enable you to work effectively with free and open source software in the different roles
+- ### •  Working effectively with free and open source software in the different roles
 ---
 background-image: url(img/jeshoots-com-9n1USijYJZ4-unsplash2.jpg)